Home > A Guide to Croatia Visas in 2025

-From the medieval walls of Dubrovnik to the turquoise waters of Korčula Island, millions of visitors travel to Croatia each and every year.
-Whether you're planning a trip there for tourism, business, or something else, the visa process for Croatia can seem daunting.
+Whether you're planning a trip there for tourism, business, or something else, the visa process can seem a bit daunting.
+Especially if it's your first time going through it.

 Do I need a visa to go to Croatia?

-Croatia is part of the Schengen area, meaning its visa/visiting rules align with Schengen visa policies.
+Croatia is part of the Schengen area, meaning its visa rules align with Schengen visa requirements.

 If you’re from a country that does not have a visa waiver agreement with the Schengen area, you will need a visa to travel to Croatia, regardless of the purpose or length of your stay.
 This includes countries like China and India.